Early TV ratings data show drop for second Trump-Biden debate

-LOS ANGELES (Reuters) - An estimated 21.4 million people watched Republican President Donald Trump debate Democratic challenger Joe Biden on three U.S. broadcast television networks on Thursday, preliminary ratings data showed.
+LOS ANGELES (Reuters) - An estimated 55.2 million people watched Republican President Donald Trump debate Democratic challenger Joe Biden on the six largest U.S. broadcast and television networks on Thursday, CNN reported, citing preliminary Nielsen data.

-The numbers fell behind initial figures for the pair’s first face-off in September.
+The numbers fell from initial figures for the pair’s first face-off in September.
 Updated ratings, including viewership on cable channels, will be released later on Friday.

-The early tally includes viewership on Walt Disney Co’s ABC, ViacomCBS Corp’s CBS and Comcast Corp’s NBC.

-For the September debate, preliminary figures showed 28.2 million people tuned in, but that number also counted viewers on the Fox broadcast channel.
-This time, Fox aired a National Football League game instead of the debate.
+For the September debate, preliminary figures showed 62 million people tuned in on those same networks, CNN said.

 During the Thursday night event, Biden renewed his attacks on Trump’s handling of the coronavirus pandemic, while Trump leveled unfounded corruption accusations at Biden and his family.
 It was the last televised face-off before the Nov.
 3 election.